 Each small working group will be led by a team leader who will facilitate discussion and encourage progress toward the agreed upon deliverable(s).
 This team leader will also be responsible for giving a short introduction to the priority area to help launch the first day, and to motivate the working sessions that follow.
 Each group will present to all participants at the beginning of the second day to give a quick recap of the progress they made, and a final presentation at the end of the conference.
 The team leaders will be selected from volunteers from the community of statistics educators attending the conference, and will oversee the deliverables.
 CanCOTS will also be used to discuss the current state and needs of the statistical education community in Canada.

-We are reserving $4K of the budget for travel support thanks to funding from CANSSI and CRM, which will be awarded based on need.
+We are reserving $3K of the budget for travel support thanks to funding from CANSSI, which will be awarded based on need.
 The priority will be for graduate students and early career researchers (less than five years from latest degree) without support from Tri-Council funding or equivalent grants.
+Priority will be given in order received until funds are exhausted.

 Funding will be allocated by the scientific committee after the conference and adjudicated based on need.
 Participants must send their CV and a cover letter to the scientific committee to ask for support, explaining how they’d use the travel funds, whether not receiving funding would limit their ability to attend, and whether they have other sources of (partial) funding; the scientific committee will adjudicate the funding based on participants needs.